ronba/WoxOpenWindowSearch/README.md

 Basically, we have too many windows, so why not search using the title?

-Initial build is already working but is ugly :).
+Initial build is already working but is ugly.

 ## What I want to add
 Searching IE/Chrome/FireFox tabs